Can you survive a long haul flight? Yes you can 🙂 And I have all the long flight tips you need.

 You can also take the opportunity to listen to some new music you haven’t had the time to listen to yet.
 On a long flight you have plenty of time…

-In-flight magazines usually provide a good read, and you can bring some of your own favourite magazines to read during the flight.
+In-flight magazines usually provide a good read, and you can bring some of your own favourite travel magazines (or any other magazines) to read during the flight.

 Long flights are also ideal for book reading.
 Pick a book you can immerse yourself in and it will help you pass the time.